Table of Contents

 Storage Capacity and Compatibility

-Both the and the come with a range of capacities.
-We will be focusing on the 4TB for PCs.
+Both the WD Red and the WD Gold come with a range of storage capacities.
+We will be focusing on the 4TB internal hard drive for PCs.
 They will work with Windows and with Mac, however, you may have to reformat them when using Mac.

-For those needing a WD, the WD Pro drives and the hold up to 18TB.
+For those needing a higher capacity WD hard drive, the WD Red Pro drives and the WD Gold HDD hold up to 18TB.

 Interface